 Once upon a time, Pandora was one of the world’s major players in music streaming – unfortunately for Australian and New Zealander music fans, the streaming service shut down in both countries as of July 2017.
 Tough competition with the likes of Spotify and Apple Music ended up making it unviable to keep going in Australia and New Zealand.
 Former Pandora subscribers now need to weigh up which of the remaining streaming services to switch to.

 How much does music streaming cost?

-Several music streaming services offer free access with limited features and some advertisements, with a paid subscription taking away ads and providing full access to the service.
+Some music streaming services offer free access with limited features and some advertisements, with a paid subscription taking away ads and providing full access to the service.
 Most of the major music streaming services available in Australia cost around the same amount.
-Pandora is cheaper because it has far fewer features, while Tidal has a more expensive tier to access superior sound quality.
-Prices are in Australian dollars unless otherwise indicated.
+Tidal has a more expensive tier to access superior sound quality.
+Prices are in Australian dollars.

 |Streaming Service||Free Music Streaming Access?||Basic Plan